+What the moneychangers were doing has almost no bearing on the issue of church fundraising.
 The changing of money was a needed service for the temple.
 Any currency that would be used at the temple (for example, as an offering) had to be exchanged for special coinage.
-Moneychangers made their money by charging a fee (a fee THEY set) for exchanging currency.
+Moneychangers made their money by charging a fee they set for exchanging currency.
 This business could be very lucrative, in part, because it was so easy to cheat people.

-Additionally, Jesus condemned those at the temple because they were robbing or stealing from others for their OWN benefit.
-Raising funds on church owned property by selling stuff (usually donated) at a reasonable fee and using the proceeds for OTHERS who have legitimate needs is a far cry from robbery for godless gain.
+Jesus condemned those at the temple because they were robbing or stealing from others for their own benefit.
+Raising funds on church owned property by selling goods or food (usually donated) at a reasonable fee and using the proceeds for others who have legitimate needs is a far cry from robbery for godless gain.